 COLREGS: Still Fit for Purpose ?
 [Update]

-We can only observe, for three decades, the phenomenal increase in global maritime commercial traffic, the recent increase in maritime drones, for scientific and various research purposes, automated and remotely submarines civilian, military, and even for traffickers usage, and soon the inevitable coming into service of fully unmanneded merchant ships.
+We can only observe, for three decades, the phenomenal increase in global maritime commercial traffic, The recent proliferation of maritime drones, for scientific and miscellaneous research purposes, automated and remotely submarines civilian, Military, and even for traffickers usage, and soon the inevitable coming into service of fully unmanneded merchant ships.
 This evolution is directly linked to the multiplication of satellites communication and positioning means allowing remote control of mobiles at sea.

 Même avec le confinement pendant la pandémie Covid-19 le trafic maritime ne cesse jamais.
 Vue Marine Traffic

-Even with containment during the Covid-19 pandemic, maritime traffic never stops.
-Marine Traffic view
+Even with the lockdown during the Covid-19 pandemic, maritime traffic never stops.
+Marine Traffic View

 Read more …

-Garmin was the victim of a cyber attack that started on 23 last July and lasted several days.
+Garmin was the victim of a cyber attack that began on 23 last July and lasted several days.
 The resulting outage disrupted many of its online services.

-Navionics customers could no longer access the Navionics server through their login credentials.
-L’application Navionics Boating, the chart installer and the Navionics chart viewer were all impacted. products could no longer be purchased directly from the Navionics website.
-Chartplotters could still be used as stand-alone devices during this Garmin failure, but the maps could no longer be downloaded or updated.
+Navionics customers could no longer access the Navionics server via their login credentials.
+L’application Navionics Boating, the Navionics chart installer and chart viewer have all been impacted. products could no longer be purchased directly from the Navionics website.
+Chartplotters could still be used as standalone devices during this Garmin outage, but the maps could no longer be downloaded or updated.
 Read more …

 Man Over Board